George Barris (auto customizer): Auto customizing for television, films and celebrities

-According to Barris, some of his first film work was making soft aluminum fenders for a police car that crashes into the rear of a Mercedes Benz convertible in North by Northwest.
+According to Barris, some of his first film work was making soft aluminum fenders for a police car that crashes into the rear of a Mercedes-Benz convertible in North by Northwest.
 The idea was to give the collision a comedic quality while also preventing serious damage to the expensive Mercedes.
 He also built and supplied cars for the 1958 film High School Confidential and loaned some of his customs for the "future" scenes in the 1960 film adaptation of H. G. Wells's The Time Machine.
 Other Barris-built film cars included a modified Dodge Charger for Thunder Alley, a Plymouth Barracuda for Fireball 500, the futuristic Supervan for a film of the same name, a gadget-filled Mercury station wagon for The Silencers, and a sinister rework of a Lincoln Continental Mark III for The Car.

 In the 1960s, the Barris firm became heavily involved in vehicle design for a television production.
 At the beginning of the decade, Barris purchased the Lincoln Futura, an extravagantly designed concept car.
 It remained in his collection for several years, until he was unexpectedly asked by ABC Television to create a signature vehicle for their Batman television series.
 As filming would begin in a few weeks, there was not enough time to create a new design from scratch.
-Instead, Barris used the Future as the base for the Batmobile.
+Instead, Barris used the Futura as the base for the Batmobile.
 Barris hired Bill Cushenbery to modify the car, which was ready in three weeks.
 The show's popularity added to Barris's fame.
 Barris owned the Batmobile until he sold it at a 2013 auction.

 Other television cars built by Barris Kustom Industries include the Munster Koach and the DRAG-U-LA for The Munsters, an Oldsmobile Toronado turned into a roadster used in the first season of Mannix, a 1921 Oldsmobile touring car turned into a truck for The Beverly Hillbillies, the fictional "1928 Porter" for the NBC comedy My Mother the Car, updated KITTs for later seasons of Knight Rider, and replicas of 1914 Stutz Bearcats for Bearcats!.